pedrohba1/SSCS/Readme.md

 ## Features

-2. **Facial Detection**: Capable of detecting faces in real-time.
+1. **Facial Detection**: Capable of detecting faces in real-time.
-3. **Human Detection**: Real-time detection of human figures.
+2. **Human Detection**: Real-time detection of human figures.
+7. **Facial Database**: You can save faces for later recognition and notifications.
+3. **Archiving and Playback**: integrate either your local storage our cloud storage to have later access to files.
+4. **Notifications**: This software can notify you when some specific events happen on camera, in your phone.
-4. **Self-Sovereign**: Your data, your rules.
+5. **Self-Sovereign**: Your data, your rules.
 No third-party control or access, unless you prefer it.
-In that case, it's up to the user to integrate the tools.
+In that case, it's up to the user to integrate the tools provided.
+6. **Search and Filter**: with the saved data, you can check for when specific events happened in the feed.

 ## Installation